jproyo/syncreader-dojo/README.md

 - The thread that manages numbers read the file each 2 sec. while the thread for strings every 1 sec.

-- The application shows the combination of the two files in a label
+- The application shows the combination of the two files in a label.

+### Notes

+*label* is going to be assumed as if both entries matching files should be grouped somehow.
+For example:

+- if file1 contains:

+    1
+    2
+    3

+- and file2 contains:

+    monday
+    tuesday
+    wedenesday

+- label should be in some Object container:

+        1 - monday
+        2 - tuesday
+        3 - wedenesday

 ## Prerequisites
     - JDK 8